hope-donoghue/hope-donoghue/README.md

 ### Hi

-I am a recent graduate of St. Lawrence University in Canton, NY.
+I am a recent graduate of St. Lawrence University in Canton, NY with a degree in Data Science.

 I am interested in sports analytics!
 Please click the repositories below to look at my projects.